API Conformance Scan

 Based on this, Conformance Scan splits the received response codes into three classes:

 - Incorrect: The API did not raise an error, but responded with a success to a malformed request.
 This means that the API implementation does not catch and handle the error at all, indicating serious problems.
-This is the worst case and the result is shown in red.

 - Unexpected: The received response code does not match what Conformance Scan expected for the test request, but the API implementation still raised an error, if not the correct one.
 This means that there are some problems in the error handling in API implementation, but at least the issue is caught.
-The result is shown in amber.

 However, even if response codes match what Conformance Scan expects, it does not mean all is well.
 Conformance Scan could also uncover discrepancies between the API contract set out in the OpenAPI definition and the backend API implementation: